JimmyMcGillEsq/python_autotest_course/README.md

 # python_autotest_course

-Homework projects for the course
+Homework projects for the course.

-I add my autotests for stepik_course to this repository.
+I'll add my autotests to this repository.